MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-map.md

 On the left you can see your ingested entities as highlighted in red above.
 Upon reaching this page, the first entity will be automatically selected (in the example above it's the **Contact** entity).

 - At this point you should start add attributes to each of your entities.
-You should selce the attributes on the basis of which you will want to merge your entities as part of the next Data Configuration phase (called **Match**).
-You can either manually add attributes by selecting **Define my Own** as shown in red below, or let the system auto-identify the attributes for that entity as shown in blue.
+You should select all the attributes on the basis of which you want to combine your entities.
+You can either manually add attributes by as shown in red below, or let the system auto-identify the attributes for the selected entity as shown in blue:

 [Map final 7]

+- **Manually adding attributes**: Upon clicking **Define** a window will show up on the right:

+[Map final 8]

+Here you can select all the attributes that are relevant for each of your entities (remember, in the example above we had two entities: **Contact** and **Syrvey** entities).
+Use either the **search field** (highlited below in red) and/or scroll down the menu (highlighted in blue) to locate and select all the attributes.
+Finish by clicking **Save** at the right bottom corenr of the window.
+Note that you can also choose **all** the attributes by clicking **Select all attributes** (shown below in green) or deselect all your chosen attributes by clicking the same botton after you made certain selections:

+[Map final 9]

+## Selecting Primary Keys and Defining Attribute Types

+## Editing Entities or Attributes